Skip to content

 The iPhone 16 offers an audio mix function that can separate voices from background noise in video recordings.
 Users can choose from three different voice options.

 One of the options is “Studio”: It reduces background noise and echo to simulate a studio recording.
-AirPods could receive a similar function with the update to iOS 26.
-Apparently, a microphone mode for “studio quality” is in the works.
+With the update to iOS 26, AirPods will get a similar feature.
+A microphone mode for “studio quality” is announced and already in development.

 Sleep Detection